 5. Book Tickets Online

-We found that if you don’t book tickets online with specific time-slots, the main attractions may be full and you risk missing them.
-This was particular the case for Gaudi’s La Sagrada Familia and Park Guell.
+We found that if you don’t book tickets online and SKIP THE LINE with specific time-slots, the main attractions may be full and you risk missing them.
+This was particularly the case for Gaudi’s La Sagrada Familia and Park Guell.
 Just Google the official website of the attraction that you want to visit and book online in advance.

 Book advance tickets for Park Guell

-One last thing, look out for these Mini-Cards that give you discounts in restaurants and attractions around the city.
+One last thing, look out for these Mini-Cards that give you discounts on restaurants and attractions around the city.

 Do you have any travel tips for Barcelona?
 If so, please share them below.